Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

 \subsubsection{Manual inspection}

-In this paper, our goal is to investigate \emph{silent bugs}, so in our inspection we first looked for real bugs which are reproducible.
-Usually developers who are working on bugs, attempt to reproduce the bug prior to further investigation, \eg{} using a Google Colab and provide the link on the issue.
-We relied on such gist during our inspection.
+In this paper, our goal is to investigate \emph{silent bugs}, so in our inspection, we first looked for real bugs which are reproducible.
+Usually, attempts to reproduce the bugs are first realized, \eg{} using a Google Colab a cloud-based Jupyter notebook environment\footnote{\url{https://colab.research.google.com/}}) and providing the link on the issue.
+We relied on such gists during our inspection as well as acknowledgments that the bug could be reproduced.
 We then ensure that the bug remains silent during compilation and execution, \ie{} not leading to an error message or crash.
-Moreover, fixed bugs were selected during our inspection process since we were looking for closed bug reports.
-A hint to the fixed version or users' acknowledgment of having the bug fixed were considered as evidence.
+Moreover, only fixed bugs were selected during our inspection process since we were looking for closed bug reports.
+A hint to the fixed version or users' acknowledgment of having the bug fixed was considered as evidence, which generally meant the gist showcasing the bug was executed again and users/developers made sure the bug did not occur with the new version/commit.
 Each artifact was inspected by reviewing different parts, \ie{} the raised issue, code snippets, discussions mentioned by the owner/other users/developers, suggestions, and recommended fixes.
-To summarize, we have used the following inclusion criteria to evaluate issues: \begin{itemize} \item Is it an actual bug? \ie{} not a mistake or misunderstanding made by the user, \item Is the bug reproducible? \eg{} by providing a gist (usually a Google Colab), \item Is it \emph{silent}?
-We regarded as \emph{silent} any bug that did not stop the program, for example not causing the program to crash, hang (with or without an error message) or fail.
-Bugs that lead to memory leakage are not considered as silent as well, \item Is the bug fixed eventually?
-The evidence can be mentioning the fixed version, fix commit or an acknowledgment from the user who raised the issue. \end{itemize} We excluded all non-included bugs.
-A shared document including the link to all artifacts have been used to make it possible for all authors to work together during the inspection process.
+To summarize, we have used the following inclusion criteria to evaluate issues: \begin{itemize} \item Is it an actual bug? i.e., not a mistake or misunderstanding made by the user.
+We consider acknowledgement of the framework developers as evidence, \item Is the bug reproducible? \eg{} by providing a gist (usually a Google Colab), \item Is it \emph{silent}?
+We regarded as \emph{silent} any bug that did not stop the program, for example not causing the program to crash, hang (with or without an error message), or fail. \item Is the bug fixed eventually?
+The evidence can be mentioning the fixed version, fix commit, or an acknowledgment from the user who raised the issue. \end{itemize} A shared document including the link to all artifacts has been used to make it possible for all authors to work together during the inspection process.
+It should be noted that each issue is created by a user of the framework who \textit{thinks} a bug was encountered, providing details and a potential gist for reproducing the bug.
+Then, other users and developers of the framework try to replicate the said bug, and developers would acknowledge whether the issue is indeed a bug or not, simply a user mistake/misunderstanding.
+We leveraged such a decision to declare that a bug is indeed a bug.
+Moreover, we made sure of the existence of a fixed version provided by developers, in which the bug would not be observed.
+As such, the developers' decision (whether it is a bug or not and what is the fix) is our ground truth.